 Students sitting around in front of the station, buying something in the convenient store and eating in a ramen store.
-Around Ekoda station there are 3 big universities, which create together a young vibe.
+Around Ekoda station there are 3 big universities.
 The three big universities are Nihon University of Art, Musashino Academia Musicae and Musashi University.
+Because of many students in Ekoda, there are many places focusing on younger people.
+That means cheap and good lunches.
+And second hand stores for students who moved alone to this area.
 Beside of the students’ hubs in Ekoda, there are some other interesting spots to visit.
-We have one sharehouse, 4 minutes to Ekoda station and 5 minutes to Shin-Egota station, called Happy House Herb.
-It is located in a peaceful residential area, although in 3 minutes you enter the area of Ekoda with some history and interesting facilities around.

-Ekoda station is in 6 minutes reachable from Ikebukuro station by train, 20 minutes reachable from Nakano station by bus.
+Ekoda station is in 6 minutes reachable from Ikebukuro station by train and 20 minutes reachable from Nakano station by bus.
 The trains which are coming at /close to Ekoda station

 Seibu Ikebukuro line (0 min)